Photography A Level

 How will you be assessed?

-You are marked against 4 criteria for all your work which then translates into a grade A to E. The personal study comprises 12% of the coursework and 40% exam.
+You are marked against 4 criteria for all your work which then translates into a grade A to E. The portfolio equates for 60% of the A level, with a personal study contributing to 12% of this portfolio.
+The additional 40% of the A level comes from an externally set assignment culminating in a period of controlled assessment.
 You will produce a minimum of one journal for each component.
 In addition you will also produce a portfolio of prints for each project.
 You will submit all your work for assessment and moderation in May.
 Your work is then group marked by teaching staff and externally moderated.

 What can I do after the course?